-Aspose.Page for Java is a PostScript and XPS document parsing and processing API.
-Developers can easily convert PS & EPS files to PDF and raster image formats.
+Aspose.Page for Java is an XPS and PostScript document processing and parsing API.
+Developers can convert PS & EPS files to PDF and raster image formats.
 API also permits the users to create, parse and save XPS files as well as add and remove pages within the documents.
 Furthermore, developers may create canvases, paths and glyph elements for XPS documents and perform operations such as add or remove pages, create vectors & strings, use brushes, and manipulate the appearance of elements.

 API fully supports the GUI based Desktop, Web and Console Applications.

 Aspose.Page for Java supported file formats are listed below.

 PostScript language levels 1-3 are supported